 Employee Disputes Liability

 If you think you may have to make changes to your employment relationships, cut hours or lay off staff in the coming months, it may be worth taking out employee disputes liability cover.
 This protects you from claims of unfair dismissal, discrimination, harassment and other situations where a disgruntled ex-employee may take a case to the Employment Relations Authority.
+Note, insurers are now starting to restrict cover for claims due to redundancy.

 Directors & Officers (D&O) Liability